-Student Success Team Meetings - 32 (2017); 54 (2018); 48 (2019) 22 (2020) 26 (2021), 30 (March 19 2023)
+Student Success Team Meetings - 32 (2017); 54 (2018); 48 (2019); 22 (2020); 26 (2021), 30 (March 2023), 25 (Feb.
+2024)

 Students will be explicitly taught the safety and behavior expectations for the different areas of the school at least 2 times during the year (at the beginning of the year and after the December Holiday Break) by visiting those years.
-It will also include watching student created videos of behavioral expectations as a way to model desired behaviors, an expectation assembly at the beginning of the year, and building school wide rewards.
+It will also include watching student created videos of behavioral expectations as a way to model desired behaviors and an expectation assembly at the beginning of the year.
+Focus will be on building character traits by having a character trait of the month.
+Books will be read to build those traits.